-One day, while we (Spartan 6) were talking to some Iraqis, and I pointed out that our whole squad was made up of people from all races and religions.
+One day, while we (Spartan 6) talked to some Iraqis, I pointed out that our whole squad was made up of people from all races and religions.
 I explained that we fought for each other and our country.

 Talking to IPs